 Upon completion of the mandatory tasks and adoption of the necessary code updates, staff could begin working on Phase 2 of the project, a preferred growth scenario for distributing new densities in the City.
-However, since this process is within the City's discretion, the Council is under no obligation to carry out Phase 2.
-In other words, if Council does not wish to study increased densities as part of this project (i.e., if Council does not support Goal 5 above), the project would only include Phase 1.
+Phase 2 would also address Goals 1 through 3 above, if and as endorsed by Council, as they may be affected by the new General Plan densities.
+However, since implementation of Goal 5 is within the City's discretion, Council is under no obligation to carry out Phase 2.
+In other words, if Council does not wish to study increased densities as part of this project, the project would only include Phase 1.